Templates

 RDR tcp 25565 25565

 The MOUNT line mounts the ports directory, then the CMD make line makes the port.
-This can be modified to use any port in the port tree.
+This can be modified to use any port in the ports tree.